Recognition of unregistered de facto relationships (irrespective of sex or gender identity)

 What is a de facto relationship under the Family Law Act 1975?

 Under the Family Law Act 1975 (Cth) a de facto relationship is one where the couple are not legally married to one another, are not related by family, and where they live together on a genuine domestic basis [s 4AA].
-Same sex relationships are included in this definition [s4AA(5)(a)].
+Same and/or intersex relationships are included in this definition [s4AA(5)(a)].

 A de facto relationship can also be recognised where one of the persons in the relationship is legally married to another or is in another de facto relationship [s4AA(5)(b)].